-Every artist, once they have mastered a particular skill set, find themselves wanting to try something new, something different, something that will test their capabilities to see if they can be applied elsewhere.
+Every artist, once they have mastered a particular skill set, has experienced the feeling of wanting to try something new, something different, something that will test their capabilities to see if they can be applied elsewhere.
 Michael Jordan, the greatest basketball player of all time, tried playing minor-league baseball.
 Stephen King, one of the greatest horror novelists to have ever lived, tried his hand at writing and directing a film, and Maximum Overdrive turned out to be such an unwatchable, cocaine-fueled disaster that he would later refer to it as his “moron movie.”
 Steven Seagal, one of the biggest action stars of the Nineties (and also one of the biggest pricks in any decade) decided that he wanted to record a reggae album.
 (Yes, you read that correctly, and if you’re a glutton for punishment like myself and you’re willing to listen to his vocals, click here.)
 And Robert De Niro, considered by many to be one of the all-time greatest character actors, wanted to try something different after appearing in The Godfather Part II, Raging Bull, Once Upon A Time In America, and The Untouchables.
 He had starred in plenty of dramas and he now wanted to take a shot at doing a comedy.

 Which is not always the easiest or most successful transition for any dramatic actor to make.
 For every Jon Hamm or Laurence Fishburne who prove to be as adept and skillful at comedy as they are at drama, there’s a Steven Seagal who is just as good at comedy as he is at performing reggae.
 But fortunately for De Niro, he chose wisely in terms of what comedy he would appear in.
 That comedy was not Big, which De Niro originally auditioned for and lost to Tom Hanks, but was actually Midnight Run, which opened in theaters on July 20, 1988.